serk7/stack-up/README.md

 npm install
 ```
 ## Configuration
-To use stack-up, you'll need to create a module.json file in the root directory of your project.
+To use stack-up, you'll need to create a module.json file or name you wish.
 This file will contain an array of objects, each representing a program you want to run concurrently.
 Here's an example of json file:
 ```json
 [
     {